1. Ready, march!

 Copy !req

-66. a diploma from the school
+66. with a degree from the University of Life,

 Copy !req